 Although the concept of lead nurturing through ToFu, MoFu and BoFu content may sound simple in theory, it's not.
 It takes significant time to consider your overall lead nurturing strategy, create the necessary content, and evaluate the leads you convert as they move down the sales funnel.

-It's also unrealistic to think you have the time in your day to manage this process manually.
+It's unrealistic, however, to think you have the time in your day to manage this process manually.
 This is where a marketing automation software is a must if you plan to implement multiple lead nurturing campaigns.
+The ROI on such an investment will come quickly for most companies, as those that automate lead management see a 10% or greater increase in revenue within 6–9 months.

-Automating your campaigns can still be personal by deploying emails with a customized greeting or subject line, and having them deployed from a specific contact from your company.
-But they can be created before a lead even converts and then triggered based on a specific conversion that is then scheduled at a frequency that is aligned with your company's buying cycle.
+Automating your campaigns doesn't mean you have to lose your personal touch.
+You can still deploy emails with a customized greeting or subject line and have them sent from a specific contact within your company.
+They can be created before a lead even converts and then triggered based on a specific conversion that is then scheduled at a frequency that aligns with your company's buying cycle.

-This frees up your time to create more compelling content and keeps your sales team well fed with warm MQLs (Marketing Qualified Leads) and SQLs (Sales Qualified Leads) that are closer to a point of making a purchase of your product or service.
+This frees up your time to create more compelling content and keeps your sales team well fed with warm MQLs (Marketing Qualified Leads) and SQLs (Sales Qualified Leads) that are closer to the point of making a purchase of your product or service.
+Learn how to develop your Buyer's Journey to leverage ToFu, MoFu and BoFu content by downloading our Buyer's Journey Worksheet.

 Frank was key to establishing Weidert Group as an inbound marketing leader when we first adopted this approach.
 He has a knack for using technology to amplify smart marketing strategies, and a deep knowledge of SEO and content promotion, exceptional project management skills, and a thorough understanding of HubSpot's marketing and sales products.